Funeral plan comparison chart

 When we look at the different funeral plans available, they all have different things to offer, and you have to decide what matters most to you.

 In our chart, Pure Cremation is the only company to tick every box – which is perhaps why they are the most popular funeral plan provider in Britain.
 More people buy their funeral plan from Pure Cremation than anyone else.
-You can get a quote for a plan from Pure Cremation here:
+What’s more, Pure Cremation was also recently awarded ‘Best Funeral Plan Provider’ at the Personal Finance Awards for 2025.

 How much does a funeral plan cost?